cdflori/cdflori.github.io/README.md

 ![Portfolio Page](/assets/images/PortfolioPage.png)

-For this page I used my same template layout but included a card gallery to display future work.
+For this page I used my same template layout but included a card gallery to current and future work.
 I used flex bot variable to create uniform padding around cards.

 ## Contact Page